 Each survey is looking for a specific demographic and people who use certain products.
 For example, if you’re male, you may see a survey asking about which shaving products you use.

 If you don’t use the specific shaving products that the survey’s referring to, you may be disqualified early on.
 Even if you’re disqualified for a survey, you’ll still earn five points.

 There is a finite number of surveys you can take.
-If you complete them all, you might not be able to take any more until more are available. i-Say will send you an email when there are new surveys to take.
+If you complete them all, you might not be able to take any more until they become available. i-Say will send you an email when there are new surveys to take.

 There’s no reward or incentive offered for creating or answering polls.
-If you’re participating in i-Say to make money, the polls might not be worth your time.
+If you’re participating in i-Say to make money, the polls will not be worth your time.